Montana Department of Environmental Quality About Us Permitting & Operator Assistance Public Participation

 Program Information

 • Conditional awards for implementation funding were awarded to DEQ in January of 2025.
-However, DEQ is unable to access those funds or launch the programs until DOE has approved the implementation application and the award is appropriated by the 69th Montana Legislature.
+However, DEQ is unable to access those funds or launch the programs until DOE has approved the implementation application.

 • Implementation application materials were submitted to DOE in November of 2024 (currently in "pended" status).